 - Recurring infections (colds, flu, ear, chest)

-- Toxic build-up, oedema and fluid retention (puffy ankles, legs, eyes, bloating)
+- The toxic build-up, oedema and fluid retention (puffy ankles, legs, eyes, bloating)

 - Cellulite and excess weight